LSeu-Open/AIEnhancedWork/Tutorials/how-to-select-the-right-quantized-model.md

     *   Often provides better performance than GPTQ at the same bit-rate.
     *   Very fast inference speeds.
 *   **Cons**:
-    *   Slightly less common than GPTQ, but gaining popularity rapidly.
     *   Primarily for NVIDIA GPUs.
-*   **Use it when**: You want the state-of-the-art in 4-bit quantization for GPU inference, potentially with better accuracy than GPTQ.
+*   **Use it when**: You want strong 4-bit accuracy for GPU inference.
+AWQ is now one of the most widely used formats in GPU serving engines such as vLLM and SGLang.

 <br>

-### EXL2 / EXL3
+### EXL3 and EXL2

-EXL2 is a quantization format specifically designed for the `exllamav2` inference engine.
-It offers very fast inference speeds and low VRAM usage.
-EXL3 is a further evolution of this format.
+These are the quantization formats for the ExLlama inference engines. **EXL3** is the current format, used by [`exllamav3`](https://github.com/turboderp-org/exllamav3); **EXL2** is the previous format, used by `exllamav2`.
+Both target fast inference and low VRAM on NVIDIA GPUs, and both use a flexible, variable bit-rate scheme — you'll see files labelled with an average bit-rate such as `4.5bpw` or `6.0bpw` rather than a fixed `Q4`.

+EXL3 is a redesign based on the QTIP quantization method.
+It delivers noticeably better quality per bit than EXL2 (a 3-bit EXL3 model is roughly comparable to a 4-bit EXL2 one), quantizes in a single step, and preserves the model's original tensor structure, which makes wider support (such as in Transformers) more feasible over time.

-*   **Key Feature**: Highly optimized for speed on **NVIDIA GPUs**.
-It uses a more flexible quantization scheme where different bit-rates can be used for different layers.
-This allows the model to preserve more detail in important layers.
+*   **Key Feature**: Highly optimized for speed on **NVIDIA GPUs**, with variable bit-rates that preserve more detail in important layers.
 *   **Pros**:
-    *   Currently one of the fastest inference methods available.
+    *   Among the fastest local inference methods available.
-    *   Very low VRAM usage.
+    *   Very low VRAM usage; EXL3 improves quality-per-bit further, making low bit-rates more usable.
-    *   The variable bit-rate can improve model quality over fixed-bit quantization.
-For example, you might see files labeled with an average bit-rate like `4.5bpw` or `6.0bpw`.
 *   **Cons**:
-    *   Locked into the `exllamav2` ecosystem.
-    *   Quantization process can be complex.
+    *   Tied to the ExLlama ecosystem (and modern NVIDIA GPUs).
 *   **Use it when**: Your top priority is raw inference speed on an NVIDIA GPU.
+Prefer **EXL3** for new setups; use EXL2 if a model you need is only available in that format.

 <br>